Large-Transaction-Models/DMLR_DeFi_Survival_Benchmark/README.md

 ## Figures_and_Tables/:
 The "Figures_and_Tables/" directory contains the code necessary to recreate the tables of results in the paper, along with the heatmaps.
 It also contains the file assets for the heatmaps and the Kaplan--Meier survival curves.

+## Note:
+Earlier versions of this repository included a classification task that was part of exploratory experimentation.
+That code has been deprecated and moved to the branch legacy-classification to avoid confusion.
+The main branch now contains only the code used in the final manuscript.